mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - Read unprotected messages.

-- Can generate, inject and delete any message in the unprotected transport layer.
+- Generate, inject, and delete any message in the unprotected transport layer.

 While MLS should be run over a secure transport such as QUIC {{?RFC9000}} or TLS